pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 The verification service supports this function:

-- `verify_transaction` verifies a transaction based on its payload this function is called from the blockchain component to verify a transaction payload to try reach consensus about a transaction added by another authorized node.
+- `verify_transaction` verifies a transaction based on its payload this function is called by the blockchain component to try and reach consensus on a transaction that was added by another authorized node by verifying the payload of that transaction.
   - based on the transparency log operation
     - if `add_node`
       - if the node was previously marked as a authorized node candidate, agree